Android and iOS: 26 apps & games now free for a limited time only | NextPit

 - Break Brick Out

-($2.99)(offers in-app purchases) - Destroy the blocks on the screen in another Breakout and Arkanoid clone.
+($2.99)(offers in-app purchases) - Destroy the blocks on the screen in yet another Breakout and Arkanoid clone.

 In any case, our team publishes a new version of this article every week.
 Have you found a bug, an application is no longer free or have some recommendations to share with us?
 Write us a message or leave a comment below.